 \subsection{Plumbing graphs}

-We review the method for obtaining plumbing graphs of torus knots in \cite{GM} and then move onto finding good chambers for the knots.
+We review the method for obtaining plumbing graphs of torus knots in \cite{GM} and then move on to finding good chambers for the knots.
 We next calculate examples of the super $F_K$.

-We consider torus knots $T(s,t) \subset S^3$ where $gcd(s,t) =1,\, 2 \leq s < t$.
+We consider torus knots $T(s,t) \subset S^3$ where $\gcd(s,t) =1,\, 2 \leq s < t$.
 Torus knots are examples of algebraic knots.
-Hence they, more precisely, their complements admit plumbing graph presentations.
-The graphs consist of one multivalency vertex having degree $3$ and weight $-1$ and three legs attached to the vertex.
+Their complements admit plumbing graph presentations.
+The graphs consist of one multivalent vertex having degree $3$ and weight $-1$ and three legs attached to the vertex.
 One of the legs has an open vertex of degree 1 called distinguished vertex representing a torus boundary of the knot complement.
 To find vertices and weights on the other legs, we solve

 for unique integers $t^{\prime} \in (0,t)$ and $s^{\prime} \in (0,s)$ satisfying